-Migrating managed desktop users from one Active Directory domain to another is a straightforward process.
-This HowTo shows an example of the process that needs to be followed.
+Migrating managed desktop users from one Active Directory domain to another requires some preparation for success.

-- Both the source and destination Active Directories are on Windows Server 2003
+- Both the source and destination Active Directories are on the same Server platforms.

 - SSO (Single Sign-On) disabled via Consumer Policy

 - Simple Bootguard authentication enabled via Consumer Policy